 - Existing customers?

 - A particular niche within your industry?

-- Someone with a specific job title?
+- Is someone with a specific job title?

-You need to define who exactly is the ideal target audience for the offer you will be provided through your web page.
+You need to define who exactly is the ideal target audience for the offer you will be providing through your web page.
 If the offer and the web page aren’t relevant enough to the individual visiting, they won’t be compelled to give you their email address.